Knowledge Base Sections ▾

 | JoinGonka Gateway | $0.023 | 2000 × ~$0.0000115 (Qwen3-235B, MoE) |

 Savings compared to Cursor Pro: $80 → $0.023, 3478 times cheaper.
 Compared to Anthropic API directly: $105 → $0.023, 4565 times cheaper.
-On an annual horizon, Cursor Pro eats up $960-1500 from an active developer; JoinGonka — $0.28.
+Over a year, Cursor Pro eats up $960–1500 from an active developer; JoinGonka — $0.28.

 For a team of 5 developers, the calculation is even more illustrative: $400–500 per month on Cursor turns into ~$0.12 on JoinGonka.
 The saved ~$5000 per year is already a separate budget item for infrastructure or an additional developer.

-What to do right now if you received "request limit reached."
+What to do right now if you received 'request limit reached'.
 Don't wait until the end of the billing cycle and don't pay overage.
 Get 10M free tokens on JoinGonka, add Qwen3-235B as a Custom Model in Cursor — and continue working without losing pace.
 All 5 minutes of setup pay off in the very first Composer session.

 Want to learn more?